-Insider's Tip: The best viewing spots are the beaches around Hyannis Harbor.
+Insider's Tip: The best viewing spots are the beaches around Hyannis Harbor and on the West Yarmouth beaches along Lewis Bay.
 Pack a picnic basket for dinner and stake out your spot in late afternoon.
-Or have a bite to eat at a restaurant on Main Street or by the Harbor, then walk to the beach for the fireworks.
+Or have a bite to eat at a nearby restaurant, then walk to the beach for the fireworks show.
 (Don't forget your cover-up clothes.
-It gets chilly on the beach after sunset, even in July.)
+It gets chilly on the beach after sunset, even in July!)

 Place: Provincetown Harbor

-Insider's Tip: For a very special experience - watch the fireworks from onboard a ship in the Harbor.
-On July 4th, Dolphin Fleet offers whale watch plus fireworks cruises at 5 p.m., 5:30 p.m. and 6 p.m., as well as a fireworks-only cruise at 8 p.m.
+Insider's Tip: For a very special experience, watch the fireworks from onboard a ship in the Harbor.
+On July 4th, Dolphin Fleet offers whale watch plus fireworks cruises as well as a fireworks-only cruise.
 These cruises are very popular, so reserve your spot early.
 (Dolphin Fleet: 1-800-826-9300)

 Place: Onset Beach & Bay

-Insider's Tip: The town of Onset is on the "mainland" side of the Cape Cod Canal, just over the bridge.
-It's an absolutely gorgeous little town, and well worth a visit!
+Insider's Tip: The village of Onset is on the "mainland" side of the Cape Cod Canal, just over the bridge.
+It's an absolutely gorgeous little village, and well worth a visit!

 Place: Seagull Beach, South Yarmouth

-First Night Chatham.
-Ring in 2014 with the first Cape Cod fireworks of the New Year!
+Ring in the New Year with the first big Cape Cod fireworks displays of 2021 at Chatham's First Night celebration!

 Place: Oyster Pond

-Important Note: I've taken great effort to provide accurate information about the events on this page.
-However, the sponsors of these events may change the date, time, place, admission charges, etc. of their events at any time, without my knowledge.
-Please be sure to confirm all information directly with the sponsor before making any plans.
+Important Note: The date, time, place, admission charges, etc. of the events on this page may be changed by the event sponsor at any time, without my knowledge.
+Please be sure to confirm all information directly with the sponsor before you make any plans!